-- A full-time employee shall be entitled in each period of 12 months for which she/he works for the employer, to fifteen days sick/domestic leave. - 10.3.2 A part-time employee who works: - (i) five days per week shall be entitled to 15 days per annum sick/domestic leave - (ii) four days per week shall be entitled to 12 days per annum sick/domestic leave - (iii) all other employees shall be entitled to 10 days per annum - 10.3.3 The employee can accumulate their entitlement up to a maximum of 60 days.
+- 10.3.1 A full-time employee shall be entitled in each period of 12 months for which they work for the employer, to fifteen days sick/domestic leave. - 10.3.2 An employee who works: - 0.9-1.0 FTE shall be entitled to 15 days per annum sick/domestic leave (i) - 0.7-0.8 FTE shall be entitled to 12 days per annum sick/domestic leave (ii) - (iii) all other employees shall be entitled to 10 days per annum - 10.3.3 The employee can accumulate their entitlement up to a maximum of 60 days.
 Any unused portion of the first ten (10) days entitlement, up to a maximum of fifteen (15) days, can be carried over from year to year and will be paid at relevant daily pay, in accordance with the Holidays Act 2003.
 The employer will meet the cost for any medical certificate as may be required by the employer.
 No medical certificate will be requested unless the period of sick leave taken is greater than three days. - 10.3.4 Where an employee has a consistent pattern of short-term Sick Leave, or where those absences are more than 10 working days/shifts or more in a year, then the employee's situation may be reviewed in line with MHSL policy and Sick Leave practices.
-The focus of the review will be to assist the employee in establishing practical arrangements to recover from sickness or injury. - 10.3.5 The employee must notify the Registered Nurse on duty of the impending absence, wherever possible, 24 hours prior to work starting, to allow for the rosters to be amended.
-In all cases notification must be prior to the beginning of the shift/s in question. - 10.3.6 The sick leave provisions prescribed in the Holidays Act are incorporated within the like provisions contained in this contract - they are not in addition thereto. - 10.3.7 In granting time off the employer's approach will be in a culturally sensitive manner.
+The focus of the review will be to assist the employee in establishing practical arrangements to recover from sickness or injury.

+- 10.3.5 The employee must notify the Registered Nurse on duty of the impending absence, wherever possible, 24 hours prior to work starting, to allow for the rosters to be amended.
+In all cases notification must be prior to the beginning of the shift/s in question. - 10.3.6 The sick leave provisions prescribed in the Holidays Act are incorporated within the like provisions contained in this contract they are not in addition thereto. - 10.3.7 In granting time off the employer's approach will be in a culturally sensitive manner.